SAY Media: History

 Say Media was formed when VideoEgg (a video advertising company) bought Six Apart (a technology company that created Moveable Type and TypePad).
 VideoEgg was founded in early 2005 when Yale University graduates David Lerman, Matthew Sanchez and Kevin Sladek were making video software.
-At the time, the three were involved in a social venture that was matching non-profit organizations that needed public service announcements with a nationwide network of filmmakers who would make videos with their digital cameras and desktop editing packages.
+At the time, the three were involved in a social venture matching non-profit organizations that needed public service announcements with a nationwide network of digital filmmakers and editors.

-The three soon encountered a lack of simple, foolproof tools for people to put videos on the web from the diverse range of devices, editors, encoders, and players, people owned.
-They began to create tools to manage web video.
+Lerman, Sanchez and Sladek created tools to manage web video made with the wide range of available devices, editors, encoders, and players.

 As their business matured they began to focus on monetization, they found an opportunity in video advertising in online video and online social networking services.
 In May, 2008 the company officially discontinued video hosting services to focus entirely on its online advertising network.

 In June 2008, VideoEgg and one of its partner websites, hi5, were sued in the United States by EMI recording labels and music publishers.
-The plaintiffs alleged that the services are liable for copyright infringement due to videos uploaded by hi5 users through the VideoEgg application, and sought injunctions against the allegedly infringing activity.
+The plaintiffs alleged that the services were liable for copyright infringement due to videos uploaded by hi5 users through the VideoEgg application, and sought injunctions against the allegedly infringing activity.

 VideoEgg acquired Six Apart in 2010, and renamed itself Say Media.
 It sold Movable Type and the Six Apart name to Infocom, a Japanese information technology company; Say Media retained TypePad.
 As a result of this transaction, the headquarters of Six Apart is now Tokyo, Japan.

 Say Media acquired the websites Dogster, ReadWriteWeb, POPcast Communications, and Remodelista over the past several years.
 It also launched xoJane, with editor Jane Pratt, xoVain, its beauty-centric counterpart, and Gardenista, a sister site of Remodelista.
-In 2013, the company decided to divest these assets to focus on their platform (Tempest) and advertising operations.
+In 2013, the company divested these assets to focus on the Tempest platform and advertising operations.
 Say Media subsequently sold Dogster & Catster, ReadWriteWeb, Remodelista and Gardenista, which as of early 2015 all operate independently or under new ownership.